JRumerman/posix-work/git-notes.md

 * git init --bare
 	- initialize folder as a repository (a place where pushes can be sent)

+### git remote
+* git remote add origin ssh/http
+	- adds a remote origin the existing repo
+* git remote -v
+	- lists the fetch/push remotes for the current repo

+### git revert <i>commit number</i>
+	- reverts the commit listed in the commit number by committing the files necessary to revert it.

 ### git diff
 * git diff